sf-timlavelle/salesforce-b2c-commerce-apis/README.md

-# Salesforce B2C Commerce API Postman collection
+# Salesforce B2C Commerce API Postman collection for SE's

+I've created this collection by exporting the API-Explorer JSON file and importing into Postman, as I couldn't find another location where all our B2C Commerce API's live. **This repo is exclusively for Solution Engineers at Salesforce to help with their Demo and POC builds.**

-Postman Collection demonstrating how to use the [B2C Commerce](https://www.salesforce.com/au/products/commerce-cloud/ecommerce/) REST API.
+This is a Postman Collection cataloguing how to use the [B2C Commerce](https://www.salesforce.com/au/products/commerce-cloud/ecommerce/) REST API.
 More information about the API can be found on [documentation.b2c.commercecloud.salesforce.com](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FOCAPI%2Fcurrent%2Fdata%2FResources%2FCatalogs.html).

 ## Installation